Transfer Applicants (24 or more semester hours)

 - Completed application form & residency questionnaire by completing the electronic application

-- Official transcripts from all colleges/universities previously attended if only for a short period of time
+- Official transcripts from ALL colleges/universities previously attended even if it was only for a short period of time and even if it was for dual credit while in high school.
+If an official academic record was created, we require it.

 - Proof of having complied with TSI requirement (THEA/TASP, Etc.)